RakhiSoni/VisualRepresentationSortApp/README.md

 This Repository contains Application code for 200 elements with delay to represent accurately and also 1000 elements sorting without delay.
 Application Code:

-This is a C++ Application to visualize the Bubble. with the same method we can create application for other sorting algorithms.
+This is a C++ Application to visualize the Bubble Sort. with the same method we can create application for other sorting algorithms.

 Pre-requisites: